First things first, TIME FOR SHOUT-OUTS:

 ...like tying the back of my frame down to the house to keep the wind from lifting my screen off my over-priced Home Depot hooks and sailing away!
 Since this pic was taken, I had to reinforce the screen TWICE because of a freak wind storm (we never get those!), and finally bolted the bottom of the frame directly to the brick steps below.
 Like I said, I dont plan on taking my screen down very often, so "ease of removal" was never an issue for me.

-Shout-out to oldalgebra (AGAIN!) for the spreader bar idea (that she "borrowed" from matt314159)
+Shout-out to BYT.com member "oldalgebra" for the spreader bar idea

 Here's a shot of the back of my screen, my spreader bar (keeps the top & bottom of the frame from bowing under the bungee tension), and a close up of one of the infamous "Spreader Bar Hook" pieces.
 Kindly pay no attention to how crooked the bottom of my screen edge is

 I brought 2 "straight through" couplers to my local welder and asked him to cut each in half and make 4 spreader hook pieces out of them.
-I even gave him pics of oldalgebra & matt's pieces as examples.
 He made all 4 for $28 total; 2 for me, 2 for Jeff.
 Cheap!

-One of the things that really lit a fire under me to get started on my screen was seeing Murf's plans.
-They're pretty similar to other's plans on BYT.com, but something about HIS plans made me say "I can do this!".
+One of the things that really lit a fire under me to get started on my screen was seeing that other dude's plans.
+They weren't very special, but something about coming across those plans made me say "I can do this!".
 I hope reading my build story has a similar effect on someone else out there (maybe YOU??).

 Enough of all that, BRING ON THE SCREENSHOTS!!